- CLIENT SERVICES

 Here at The Instructional Design Company, we’re all about supporting new instructional designers and career changers who want to get started in instructional design.
-Whether you’re just getting into instructional design or you are looking to make a change – I’ve got you covered!
+Are you just getting into instructional design?
+Or you are looking to make a change?
+I’ve got you covered either way!

-So bookmark this post, because I’ve gathered the best resources and tips all in one place.
-Included are all the things that helped me transition to a full-time instructional designer- and all the things I wish I’d had!
+So bookmark this post!
+I’ve gathered the best resources and tips all in one place.
+Included are all the things that helped me transition to a full-time instructional designer.
+And, all the things I wish I’d had!

 Getting Started in Instructional Design